Best Protein Powder

 Back to protein—> Here's what I was looking for:

-I wanted clean ingredients, low carbs, high protein, and not tons of filler.
-I was honestly pretty disappointed with all the “best of” lists that had the same few powders.
+I wanted clean ingredients, low carb, high protein, and not tons of filler.
+I was honestly pretty disappointed with all the “best of” lists that had the same few protein powders owned by the same big companies.

 It turns out that some of the big brands listed were not always getting tested for hard metals.